dhanushan16/SQL-Practice/DML/DML_notes.md

 ## NULL Values

 - `UPDATE` can be used to set column values as `NULL`.
-- A column can store `NULL` values only if it allows NULL values.
+- A column can be updated with `NULL` only if it allows NULL values and does not have a `NOT NULL` constraint.

 ---